-Depth Magazine exists because of the love of alternative music; including metal, rock, punk and other related genres such as electronicore.
-We create music reviews, interviews and other content relevant to the industry, and we do it all with heart.
+Depth Magazine exists because of the love of alternative and heavy music; including metal, rock, punk and other related genres.
+We create music reviews, interviews and other content relevant to the scene, and we do it all with heart.

 The powerful impact of music is what inspires us at Depth Magazine.
 We’ve felt it ourselves many times over.
 We go deep in our written content, allowing ourselves to share as authentically as possible about what musicians have created.

 We also have a huge amount of respect for the creative process and just how much goes into creating a piece of music.
-We are disturbed by careless judgement and rejection of albums or pieces of music, simply because it doesn’t fit into a mould or into a preconception of that artist or genre.
-We value the fact that creativity is an ongoing and ever evolving adventure, and the music reflects exactly and perfectly where the artist is at.
+We value the fact that creativity is an ongoing and ever evolving adventure, and the music reflects exactly and perfectly where an artist is at.

 - the apparent existence of three dimensions in a two dimensional representation